Support for Parks, Trails & Off Leash Areas

 Volunteer groups can make a big impact by helping with a landscape maintenance project in a park.

-Opportunities may be available in spring and fall, depending on current park district needs.
-Projects are typically 2-3 hours and typically involve activities such as clean up for landscaped and natural areas, spreading bark mulch, pulling weeds and picking up litter.
-BPRD staff provides support and the materials and tools needed for the project.
+Volunteer projects may be available in spring, early summer and fall, depending on current park district needs.
+When available, projects are generally scheduled for weekdays and are planned for 2-3 hours of volunteer time.
+The projects offered typically include activities such as picking up litter, pulling weeds, clean up for landscaped and natural areas, and spreading bark mulch.
+BPRD staff provides support, materials and most tools needed for the project.

-Join the BPRD natural resources and trails team to pull weeds, remove trash, close off unofficial trails, and plant native vegetation at these volunteer projects scheduled throughout the summer.
+Join the BPRD natural resources and trails team to pull weeds, remove trash, close off unofficial trails, and plant native vegetation at a variety of volunteer project days.

-Saturday, July 20 – Weed Pull (location to be determined)
+Saturday, July 19 – Weed Pull at Big Sky Park

-Volunteers will work with staff to hand pull noxious weeds.
+Volunteers will work with staff to hand pull invasive weeds.

-Volunteers will work with staff to hand pull noxious weeds.
+Volunteers will work with staff to hand pull invasive weeds.

 For more information about adopting a park or trail or scheduling a project for your group, contact: